smithmicro/ecs/README.md

 ```
 ## Using AWS Assumed Role instead of normal IAM credentials
-You can use the `aws sts assume-role` to utilize AWS assigned roles.
+You can use the `aws sts assume-role` along with `jq` to utilize AWS assigned roles.
 This allows for using centralized AWS account management and doesn't rely on AWS IAM accounts.

 If your assigned cross account role is `arn:aws:iam::0123456789:role/AdminCrossAccount`, you can run the rollowing commands:
 ```